The genealogy of branching Brownian motion with absorption

-Suppose $f$ is a simple function, so that where the $A_i$ are disjoint Borel subsets of $(0, K)$ and the $a_i$ are positive real numbers.
-In this case, we have It is now straightforward to check, using (\ref{ENA}) and (\ref{ENANB}), that the conclusion of Lemma \ref{kestenlem} holds in this case.
-Since every nonnegative measurable function can be approximated from below by simple functions, the general result then follows from the Monotone Convergence Theorem. \end{proof}
+where the $A_i$ are disjoint Borel subsets of $(0, K)$ and the $a_i$ are positive real numbers.
+In this case, we have

+It is now straightforward to check, using (\ref{ENA}) and (\ref {ENANB}), that the conclusion of Lemma~\ref{kestenlem} holds in this case.
+Since every nonnegative measurable function can be approximated from below by simple functions, the general result then follows from the monotone convergence theorem. \end{pf}

-\begin{Lemma} Assume we are in the setting of Lemma \ref{YZexplem}.
+\begin{Lemma} Assume we are in the setting of Lemma~\ref{YZexplem}.
 Assume that at time zero there is just a single particle at $x$.
-Suppose that $1 - \mu^2/2 - \pi^2/2K^2 \leq 0$.
+Suppose that $1 - \mu ^2/2 - \pi^2/2K^2 \leq0$.
 Also, assume there exist positive constants $C_1$ and $C_2$ such that $C_1 K^2 \leq t \leq C_2/(1 - \mu^2/2)$.
-Then there exists a constant $C$, depending on $\mu$, $C_1$, and $C_2$, but not on $x$ or $K$, such that
+Then there exists a constant $C$, depending on $\mu$, $C_1$ and $C_2$, but not on $x$ or $K$, such that

 \end{Lemma}